-Board of Realtors® Authority: The Procedural Review Hearing Tribunal present S here today is a body duly constituted under the authority of the State of bylaws of the (name of Board or Association) and the (name of Board or Association) (Ask the Professional Standards Administrator to make sure Board or Association). that the names of all parties present for the hearing have been Board of Association). added to this Guide and that all the appropriate blanks have Introduction of the Procedural Review Hearing Tribunal: At been completed.
-Also note that procedural reviews are not to be this time, I would like to introduce the members of this Procedural recorded.)
-Review Hearing Tribunal.
-My name is, and I will serve as Chairperson.
-The other members of this Procedural (Ask all parties to come into the hearing room.)
-Review Hearing Tribunal are: Display: Board banner and the American flag , and Seating arrangements: See Part Thirteen, Form #A-16 in this Disqualification: Anyone who was a party to the original Manual for recommended seating arrangements. arbitration hearing, a member of the Grievance Committee present during the meeting when the arbitration request was Start promptly: Rap gavel to open meeting. reviewed, a member of the original arbitration Hearing Panel, or who was otherwise involved in this matter prior to the procedural Chairperson's opening statement: Ladies and gentlemen, I review request is disqualified from serving on this Procedural now call this procedural review hearing to order.
-The Professional Review Hearing Tribunal.
-Furthermore, anyone who is related Standards procedures of the (name of Board or by blood or marriage to any party to the original arbitration Association) and the (name of Board or hearing, who is an employer, partner, employee, or is associated Association) provide for the right to a procedural review of the in business with any of the parties to the original arbitration hearing is also disqualified.
-I will now ask the members of the arbitration hearing procedures used in arbitration hearings.
-Both the complainant and/or the respondent in an arbitration hearing Procedural Review Hearing Tribunal if they know of any reason have the right to request a procedural review.
-The request for why they should be disqualified. procedural review will be heard by duly appointed members from will they briedle of disqualities. the Boards of Directors of the (name of (If none) The members of the Procedural Review Hearing Tribunal Board or Association), and the, have not indicated any reason why they are not qualified to serve (name of Board or Association) hereinafter referred to as the Although the parties have been previously notified of their right to Procedural Review Hearing Tribunal. challenge members of this Procedural Review Hearing Tribunal I will now ask the parties if they are aware of any reason why Basis of this procedural review: The particular matter to be any member of this Procedural Review Hearing Tribunal is not considered by this Procedural Review Hearing Tribunal is a qualified to serve. request for procedural review of the arbitration hearing procedures (If none) The parties have not indicated any reason why any used in an arbitration hearing conducted on, 20 The original arbitration Hearing Panel was composed member of this Procedural Review Hearing Tribunal is not of:,, qualified to serve. · Additional introductions: Also present at this procedural and was chaired by review hearing is, the complainant .
-The basis of the original arbitration hearing was a in the original arbitration hearing; Request and Agreement to Arbitrate filed by the respondent in the original arbitration hearing; and, the complainant(s), against , the original Arbitration Hearing , the complainant(s), against Panel Chairperson; and, the Professional and, the respondent(s), claiming that a Standards Administrator for the dispute arising out of the real estate business existed between the Board of Realtors®. complainant(s) and the respondent(s).
-The Award of Arbitrators (If any attorneys are present, they should be introduced at this from the original arbitration hearing was as follows: time.)
-(Read the Award of Arbitrators [Part Thirteen, Form #A-12 of , this Manual] into the record.) - · · · · · · · · · · · · · · · · · · · 1 for a hearing consistent with Part 11 of this Manual.
+(Ask the Professional Standards Administrator to make sure that the names of all parties present for the hearing have been added to this Guide and that all the appropriate blanks have been completed.
+Also note that procedural reviews are not to be recorded.)

+(Ask all parties to come into the hearing room.)

+Seating arrangements: See Part Thirteen, Form #A-16 in this Manual for recommended seating arrangements.

+Chairperson's opening statement: Panel members and hearing panel participants, I now call this procedural review hearing to order.
+The Professional Standards procedures of the (name of Association) and the (name of Association) provide for the right to a procedural review of the arbitration hearing procedures used in arbitration hearings.
+Both the complainant and/or the respondent in an arbitration hearing have the right to request a procedural review.
+The request for procedural review will be heard by duly appointed members from the Boards of Directors of the (name of Association), and the , (name of Association) hereinafter referred to as the Procedural Review Hearing Tribunal.

+Basis of this procedural review: The particular matter to be considered by this Procedural Review Hearing Tribunal is a request for procedural review of the arbitration hearing procedures used in an arbitration hearing conducted on , dispute arising out of the real estate business existed between the complainant(s) and the respondent(s).
+The Award of Arbitrators from the original arbitration hearing was as follows:

+20 The original arbitration Hearing Panel was composed l of: ,, ,

+,

+and was chaired by

+The basis of the original arbitration hearing was a

+Request and Agreement to Arbitrate filed by

+and

+, the complainant(s), against

+and, the respondent(s), claiming that a

+(Read the Award of Arbitrators [Part Thirteen, Form #A-12 of this Manual] into the record.)

-Prior to the original arbitration hearing, the arbitration request was reviewed by the Grievance Committees of each Board and referred
+Prior to the original arbitration hearing, the arbitration request was reviewed by the Grievance Committees of each Association and referred for a hearing consistent with Part 11 of this Manual.